-White House still standing behind Moore for the Fed: Kudlow
+White House says still backs Moore for Fed, reviewing past remarks

-WASHINGTON (Reuters) - A top economic adviser to President Donald Trump said on Tuesday that the White House still backs Stephen Moore for a seat on the Federal Reserve’s Board of Governors, despite concerns Democratic lawmakers have about his competence.
+WASHINGTON (Reuters) - U.S. President Donald Trump’s economic adviser on Tuesday said the White House still backs Stephen Moore for a seat on the Federal Reserve’s Board of Governors, despite Democratic lawmakers’ concerns about his competence and questions over his past remarks.

-“We’re still behind him, and he’s going through the process of vetting,” National Economic Council Director Larry Kudlow told reporters at the White House.

 Moore, who said on Sunday that he was facing a “smear campaign” and “character assassination,” has come under fire for his past writings and comments about women and his out-of-the-mainstream economic views.